 Asunción Molinos Gordo

-Asunción Molinos Gordo questions the categories that define “innovation” in mainstream discourses today, exploring the different forms of dominance in the intellectual enquire from the urban to the rural.
+Asunción Molinos Gordo questions the categories defining “innovation” in mainstream discourses today by exploring the different forms of intellectual enquiry from the urban to the rural.
 Driven by a strong desire to understand the value and complexity of the rural as well as its cultural production and the obstacles that lead to its marginalization, Molinos works in a range of media including installation, photography, video, sound and sculpture.

-Molinos Gordo lives and works between Egypt, Oman and Spain.
+The artist lives and works between Egypt and Spain.